-I teach piano lessons from my home in Thorpe St Andrew, on the outskirts of Norwich.
+I teach piano and organ lessons from my home in Colney, on the outskirts of Norwich.

 My teaching approach is friendly, relaxed, encouraging and tailored to the needs of each pupil.
 I teach beginners, intermediate and advanced pupils from the age of 8 to 99+.

-Should you wish, I do prepare pupils to take Associated Board examinations.
+Should you wish, I do prepare pupils to take Associated Board and Trinity examinations and diploma.
 Working through graded piano exams is a very good way to measure progress.
 However, they aren’t the be all and end all.
 It’s just as important to love playing the piano and learning a wide repertoire.

 My piano is a Bechstein A Grand from 1908.
 It was recently restored and restrung and is an absolute joy to play allowing for endless expressive possibilities.